bitcoincashorg/bitcoincash.org/spec/docs2/block.md

 The block timestamp is Unix epoch time when the miner started hashing the header according to the miner's clock.
 The block timestamp must be greater than the median time of the previous 11 blocks.
 Nodes will not accept blocks with timestamps more than two hours in the future according to their clock.

 ### Difficulty Target
-The difficulty target is a 256-bit unsigned integer which a header hash must be below for that header to be a valid part of the block chain.
+The difficulty target is a 256-bit unsigned integer which a header hash must be less than or equal to for that header to be a valid part of the block chain.
 The header field *nBits* provides only 32 bits of space, so the target number uses a less precise format called "compact" which works like a base-256 version of scientific notation.
 As a base-256 number, nBits can be parsed as bytes the same way you might parse a decimal number in base-10 scientific notation.

 Although the target threshold should be an unsigned integer, the class from which the original nBits implementation inherits properties from a signed data class, allowing the target threshold to be negative if the high bit of the significand is set.